WilliamHoltam/Financial-Derivatives-Coursework/README.md

 # Financial-Derivatives
-Analysis around pricing financial derivatives.
+Analysis of the historic return of a stock price and how to price financial derivatives using the Black Scholes model.